doctorbetaq/SimpleBio.jl/README.md

 --biological sequences in simple text way!

 Package developed by doctorbetaq.

-!!This package is currently under development and testing , it is not ready for production.!!

 # Features:
 + Sequence identification for DNA or RNA. (isDNA, isRNA functions)